RedisAI/VectorSimilarity/tests/benchmark/README.md

 * [ann-benchmarks](#ann-benchmark)

 # Overview
-We use Google benchmark tool to create our benchmarks.
+We use [Google benchmark](https://github.com/google/benchmark) tool to run micro-benchmarks for the vector indexes functionality.
 Google benchmark is a popular tool for benchmark code snippets, similar to unit tests.
 It allows a quick way of estimating the runtime of each test based on several (identical) runs, and print the results as output.
 For some tests, the output includes additional "Recall" metric, which indicates the accuracy in case of approximate search.
-**The recall** is calculated as the number of results from the approximate algorithm (HNSW in this case) divided by the ground truth results number (calculated by the brute force algorithm).
+**The recall** is calculated as the number of results returned by the approximate algorithm (HNSW in this case) which belong to the "ground truth" results (calculated by the brute force algorithm), divided by the ground truth results number.

 # Run benchmarks
 ## Required files
-The serialized hnsw indices and the datasets for the ann-benchmarks can be found in `tests/benchmark/data/hnsw_indices.txt`.
+The serialized HNSW indices files that are used for micro-benchmarking and running ann-benchmark can be found in `tests/benchmark/data/hnsw_indices.txt`.
-To download all the required files run:
+To download all the required files run from the repository root directory:
 ```asm
 wget -q -i tests/benchmark/data/hnsw_indices.txt -P tests/benchmark/data
 ```